 11) Extra Router Features to Consider

-A WPS (Wi-Fi Protected Setup) button, which many routers come with, helps the users in connecting the devices without even entering the password.
-I would like to point out though many experts consider the WPS functionality insecure.
+A WPS (Wi-Fi Protected Setup) button, which many routers come with, helps the users connect the devices without even entering the password.
+I would like to point out that many experts consider the WPS functionality insecure.
 Therefore, you will have to use it at your own risk.

-Other small things, which should be considered when buying a router is: indicators present on a router, position of the power button (if present), and design of the device.
+Other small things, that should be considered when buying a router are the indicators present on a router, the position of the power button (if present), and the design of the device.

 12) DD-WRT Support

-Routers run on a firmware developed manufacturers.
+Routers run on firmware-developed manufacturers.
 Many brands limit the features available on their router firmware (due to many reasons).

 DD-WRT is a custom firmware that can unlock many new features on a router.
 Flashing the firmware, however, can void the warranty of your router.
-In addition, the installation of third party firmware should be initiated if the device officially supporting it.
+In addition, the installation of third-party firmware should be initiated if the device officially supports it.